 The projected pattern of change to rainfall and runoff is similar in nature between the two scenarios, but stronger by the end of the century under the A2 scenario.
-The model projections indicate that the general long-term influence of climate warming by the end of the century is for an increase in annual average rainfall.
+Due to the strong rain shadow effect from the Great Western Tiers in this region, it was one of the most difficult regions to model, and was subject the largest model biases of any area in Tasmania.
+Keeping in mind these problems, the model projections indicate that the general long-term influence of climate warming by the end of the century is for an increase in annual average rainfall.